 2.01.4 Adjust the Speed, Force, and Number of Passes Based on the Material and Shapes

 • Using correct cut settings is equally important as the type of blade, blade length, and blade height.
 Refer to Section 2.03 for details.
-Suggested settings are located at the end of this chapter and settings for using the various Skycut accessory tools are located at the end of Chapter 4.

 2.01.5 Perform Test Cuts!